-Effective January 1, 2013, the Legal Profession Amendment Act, 2012 repealed Section 31 of the LPA.
+Effective from January 1, 2013, the Legal Profession Amendment Act, 2012 repealed Section 31 of the LPA.
 The legislation was changed pursuant to Section 50 of the Legal Profession Amendment Act, 2012 (SBC 2012, C16), to initiate the transfer of unused reserves that remain within the Special Compensation Fund, after all recoveries are received and expenses and claims are paid, to be used in the Lawyers Indemnity Fund.
 Additionally, Section 23 of the LPA was amended to remove the requirement that practising lawyers pay the Special Compensation Fund assessment.
-Accordingly, for 2020, the per member Special Compensation Fund assessment remained at \$nil (2019 - \$nil) and at December 31, 2020 the Special Compensation Fund was wound up.
+At December 31, 2020 the Special Compensation Fund was wound up.

-Effective May 1, 2004, Part B to the B.C.
-Lawyers' Compulsory Professional Liability Insurance Policy provides defined insurance coverage for dishonest appropriation of money or other property entrusted to and received by insured lawyers in their capacity as barrister and solicitor and in relation to the provision of professional services.
+Effective from May 1, 2004, Part B to the B.C.
+Lawyers' Compulsory Professional Liability Indemnification Policy provides defined insurance coverage for dishonest appropriation of money or other property entrusted to and received by insured lawyers in their capacity as barristers and solicitors and in relation to the provision of professional services.
 Part B (Trust Protection Coverage) is recorded in the Lawyers Indemnity Fund.

-The Society's Lawyers Indemnity Fund is presented separately in consolidated fund financial statements, including the Society's wholly owned LSBC Captive Insurance Company Ltd. (the Captive).
+The Society's Lawyers Indemnity Fund is presented separately in consolidated fund financial statements, including the Society's wholly owned BC Lawyers' Indemnity Association (BCLIA).
 The Lawyers Indemnity Fund underwrites the program by which errors and omissions insurance is provided to members of the Society.
 The Lawyers Indemnity Fund's consolidated fund financial statements provide further detail on the various insurance coverages provided.

 The COVID-19 global pandemic has resulted in measures taken by various governments, including emergency measures to combat the spread of the virus, which has affected economic activity.
 The Law Society has taken a number of measures to monitor and mitigate the effects of COVID-19, such as implementing safety and health measures, effectively transforming the operations to a virtual workplace, and providing support to lawyers who may be significantly affected by the pandemic through targeted initiatives.
-At this stage, there has not been a decline in fees or assessment revenues as a result of the pandemic and we will continue to monitor this closely.
+At this stage, there has not been a decline in fees or assessment revenues as a result of the pandemic and the Society will continue to monitor this closely.